resourge/fetch/packages/http-service/README.md

 # http-service

-`http-service` is simple wrapper on Fetch api, adding throttle to get's and the upload method.
+`http-service` is simple abstract class wrapping the Fetch api, adding throttle to get's and the upload method.
 It also provides a LoadingService to provide events to a loader.

 ## Installation